holepunchto/hyperdht/README.md

   // Defaults to ['node1.hyperdht.org:49737', 'node2.hyperdht.org:49737', 'node3.hyperdht.org:49737']
   bootstrap: ['host:port'],
   keyPair, // set the default key pair to use for server.listen and connect connectionKeepAlive // set a default keep-alive (in ms) on all opened sockets.
-Defaults to 0 (no keep-alive).
+Defaults to 5000.
+Set false to turn off (advanced usage).
 }
 ```